BioStacks

 What the research says

-The clinical evidence for calcium in bone & joint is strong.
+Calcium has strong clinical evidence for bone & joint benefits.
 Large trials confirm bone density benefits; absorption drops above 500mg/dose, best paired with vitamin D and K2 Learn more